alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 f(\mathbf{x}) = \lambda_k \left( \operatorname{diag}({\boldsymbol \mu}) + \sum_{i=1}^n x_i \mathbf{A}_i \right),
 $$

 where $$\boldsymbol \mu$$ is a non-decreasing vector, and $$\mathbf{A}_i$$ are symmetric matrices.
 So let's implement such a model in PyTorch.
-Do that end, we will need a way to represent a non-decreasing vector, which is quite easy - use `torch.nn.softplus` to generate non-negative increments, and sum them up.
-Also, I don't know what is the right initialization for our $$\boldsymbol \lambda$$, so I chose uniformly spaced points between -1 and 1:
+Do that end, we will need a way to represent a non-decreasing vector, which is quite easy - use `torch.nn.softplus` to generate non-negative gaps, and sum them up.
+Also, I don't know what is the right initialization for our $$\boldsymbol \mu$$, so I chose uniformly spaced points between -1 and 1:

 ```python
 import torch